aaarghhh/awesome_osint_blockchain_analysis/README.md

 | --- | --- |
 | [Solana Explorer](https://explorer.solana.com/) | The official scanner for Solana transactions, it help to analyze addresses, transactions, tokens    |
 | [Blockchair](https://blockchair.com/solana) |  An explorer that supports differents cryptovalutes, Bitcoin, Ethereum, Dogecoin, the search permits to query address, transaction and embedded text inside block.   |
-| [Solscan.io](https://solscan.io/) | A Solana scanner which support Address, transaction, token and NFT
+| [Solscan.io](https://solscan.io/) | A Solana scanner which support Address, transaction, token and NFT.
+Solscand was acquired by Etherscan

 ### SOL Blockchain Databases and Analyzers
 | Link | Description |